 must follow and added sections on required institutional disclosures for distance education and correspondence courses.
 The regulations require institutions of higher education to obtain approval from the states

 in which they provide postsecondary education programs.
 The regulations allow authorization to come directly from a state or through a "state authorization reciprocity agreement".

 MSU participates in the State Authorization Reciprocity Agreement (SARA), which is an agreement among states that establishes national standards for the interstate offering of postsecondary

 distance-education courses and programs.
 Through SARA, MSU may provide distance education to residents of any other SARA member state without seeking authorization from each SARA member state.

-All states other than California and Massachusetts participate in SARA (as an accredited public institution, MSU is exempt from approval by the California Bureau of Private Postsecondary Education).
+All states other than California participate in SARA (as an accredited public institution, MSU is exempt from approval by the California Bureau of Private Postsecondary Education).
 Courses and programs incorporating a "supervised field experience"

 are considered distance education.
 Under SARA a "supervised field experience" means a student learning experience under the oversight of a supervisor, mentor, faculty member or other qualified professional,

 located in the host state, who has a direct or indirect reporting responsibility to the institution where the student is enrolled, whether or not credit is granted.
 Examples include practica, student teaching or